Serrations and Sharpening on Modern Handmade Knife Blades

 machined and ground AFTER heat treating the blade, which

 can overheat the serrations, losing the temper.
-A thin
+This is a

 and narrow section of the serration (the points or the

 very cutting edges) will be the first to lose temper and